gkora1/iOS101-brainstorming/README.md

  - The face scan to ensure that it's you before getting access.
  - How easy it is to access the cards instead of having to pull out your physical cards.

+One app I'll like to create in the future is a Find a Musician for Lessons app.
+This app would be both iOS and Android, where the user could find musicians in their local area for lessons or a jam session.
+After the lessons, the users could give feedback about their ratings of the musician and their effectiveness.
+This app will have a login authentication platform where a backend database system supports it.
+Once the user logins, they can choose the instrument they want to learn.
+Once the user selects their instrument, they can choose the kind of instructor based on age, etc. Once the user has made those preferences, they'll see a UImap kit directing them to the different options of musicians based on their preference in their area.
+After they choose their musician, they can set up an appointment with the appointed musician of their choice.

 ## Notes

 Describe any challenges encountered while building the app.